Compare two cars

 Safety

-The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
-Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
 Moving further on, let's take a closer look at some additional safety-related facts.
 The second vehicle is a large family car and that gives it a marginal advantage over the sports car competitor, at least that's what statistics show.
 On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, A5 Coupe offers a marginal difference of 1% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Mercedes Benz badge with 4.4 out of 5.
-Some independent research have also placed A5 Coupe as average reliability-wise, and C is more or less at the same level.Above it all, drivers of cars with the same engine as A5 Coupe rank it on average as 3.0 out of 5, exactly the same as the other one.
+I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+That's the official data, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the Mercedes Benz badge with 4.3 out of 5.
+The same official information place A5 Coupe as average reliability-wise, and C is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as A5 Coupe rank it on average as 5.0, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economy